MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-arrays-to-efficiently-enumerate-items-in-a-folder.md

 - csharp
 ---

-# How to: Use Arrays to Efficiently Enumerate Items in a Folder
+# Use Arrays to Efficiently Enumerate Items in a Folder

 This example shows how to efficiently enumerate items in a [Folder](https://msdn.microsoft.com/en-us/library/bb645774\(v=office.15\)) object by using the [GetArray(Int32)](https://msdn.microsoft.com/en-us/library/bb608928\(v=office.15\)) method.